Thursday, 30 April 2026

 Dathan and Abiram echo Moses words.
 ‘Is it a small thing that you have brought us up out of a land flowing with milk and honey flowing with milk and honey, to kill us in the wilderness, that you must make yourself a prince over us?
 Moreover, you have not brought us into the land flowing with milk and honey, nor given us an inheritance of fields and vineyards.
 Will you put out the eyes of these men?
 We will not come up’ (12-14).
 ‘Will you put out the eyes of these men?’ seems to be an idiom saying something like, ‘you are pulling the wool over their eyes.’

-Yet judgement does not need to be the last word in this story.
-In the census in twenty-six we see that the line of Dathan and Abiram was totally cut off, but some of the descendants of Korah were spared (26:11).
-How was that?
+While the line of Dathan, Abiram and On came to an end, when we look at the census later in the book of Numbers we see that some of the descendants were spared (26:11).
+How could that be?
 It must be that some of Korah’s family repented and distanced themselves from his rebellion (Duguid).
 They changed sides and sided with Moses and Aaron.
 You may come from a family that has shown no real interest in Christianity for generations, but you can change sides.
 In fact, it gets better.
 Turn to the title of Psalm 42 and you will see that the descendants of Korah become musicians and worship leaders who wrote at least eleven of the Psalms.
-God still had great plans for the descendants of that wicked man Korah!
-He has plans for all those who love Him!
-Let us be content with how He has made and what He has called us to do!

 No comments: